FALL + SPRING PRIVATE VOICE LESSONS

-Final Concert: Voice Lessons in Spring 2018 will culminate in a final concert at Greater Boston Stage Company, free and open to the friends and families of voice students.
+Final Concert: Voice Lessons in Fall 2019 will culminate in a final concert at Greater Boston Stage Company, free and open to the friends and families of voice students.
 Date: TBD.

 To register for a time slot, you may call the Box Office at 781-279-2200 or the Education Department at 781-279-7885 x104.